The Biggest and Largest Animals on Earth

-Our culture is always fascinated by the biggest and the best of anything.
-We don't just eat a burger, we eat a Whopper, Quarter Pounder, or a Big Mac, all things signifying that it is big.
+Our culture is fascinated by the biggest and the best of anything.
+Fast food restaurants have recognized this for years, which is why they sell a Whopper, Quarter Pounder, or a Big Mac, all things signifying that it is massive.
 So it only seems fitting that we would also find the largest animals fascinating as well.
-So here is a short list of some of the biggest animals in the world; from the longest jellyfish to the animal with the largest mouth and all those in between.
+So here is a list of the biggest animals in the world, including the longest jellyfish and the animal with the most enormous mouth.

 Largest Animal - The Blue Whale

-- Despite its massive size, the whale has a narrow throat.
-Well, narrow in comparison to its body.
-It can only swallow something that is more narrow than a beach ball.
-Despite the small throat, its mouth can hold up to 90 metric tons of food and water.
+Despite its massive size, the whale has a narrow throat- narrow in comparison to its body.
+It can only swallow something smaller than a beach ball.
+Despite the little throat, its mouth can hold up to 90 metric tons of food and water.

 Longest Animal - Arctic Lion's Mane Jellyfish

-- A Lion's Mane Jellyfish is the largest jellyfish known to mankind.
+A Lion's Mane Jellyfish is the most giant jellyfish known to humankind.

-- The color of a Lion's Mane Jellyfish is largely determined by its size.
-Larger Lion's Mane Jellyfish are going to be a dark purplish in color, whereas smaller ones will have more of an orange tint to their body.
+Its size primarily determines the color of a Lion's Mane Jellyfish.
+Larger Lion's Mane Jellyfish is going to be a dark purple, whereas smaller ones will have more of an orange tint to their body.

 A Real Ostrich Egg